Mental Health During The Holidays: Reduce Stress And Prioritize Wellness

 • Mindfulness may reduce symptoms of stress, depression, and anxiety in adults and children.

-• Some studies have found that regular meditation can increase the size of the hippocampus in the brain, which may help with memory and learning.
+• Some studies have found that regular meditation can increase the size of the hippocampus in the brain, which may have a connection to memory and learning.

 • Just daily may be enough to increase focus in people living with anxiety.

-• Diaphragmatic breathing may enhance cognitive performance and help reduce the effects of stress.
+• Diaphragmatic breathing may enhance cognitive performance and help reduce stress levels.

 Getty/katleho Seisa